stefanDeveloper/explainable-prediction_covid19/covid-cxr/README.md

     KERNEL_SIZE: #Kernel size for convolutional layers
     STRIDES: #Size of strides for convolutional layers
     INIT_FILTERS: #Number of filters for first convolutional layer
     FILTER_EXP_BASE: #Base of exponent that determines number of filters in successive convolutional layers.
-For layer _i_, _# filters = INIT_FILTERS * (FILTER_EXP_BASE) <sup>i</sup>_CONV_BLOCKS: #The number of convolutional blocks.
+For layer i, # filters = INIT_FILTERS * (FILTER_EXP_BASE) <sup>i</sup>_CONV_BLOCKS: #The number of convolutional blocks.
 Each block contains a 2D convolutional layer, a batch normalization layer, activation layer, and a maxpool layer.
     NODES_DENSE0: #The number of nodes in the fully connected layer following flattening of parameters
     LR: #Learning rate
     OPTIMIZER: #Optimization algorithm
     DROPOUT: #Dropout rate
     L2_LAMBDA: #L2 regularization parameter
   DCNN_MULTICLASS: #Contains definitions of configurable hyperparameters associated with a custom deep convolutional neural network for multi-class classification.
-The fields are identical to those in the _DCNN_BINARY_ subsection.
+The fields are identical to those in the DCNN_BINARY subsection.
 LIME:
   KERNEL_WIDTH: #Affects size of neighbourhood around which LIME samples for a particular example.
-In our experience, setting this within the continuous range of _[1.5, 2.0]_ is large enough to produce stable explanations, but small enough to avoid producing explanations that approach a global surrogate model.
+In our experience, setting this within the continuous range of [1.5, 2.0] is large enough to produce stable explanations, but small enough to avoid producing explanations that approach a global surrogate model.
   FEATURE_SELECTION: #The strategy to select features for LIME explanations.
 Read the LIME creators' [documentation](https://lime-ml.readthedocs.io/en/latest/lime.html) for more information.
   NUM_FEATURES: #The number of features to include in a LIME explanation
-  NUM_SAMPLES: #The number of samples used to fit a linear model when explaining a prediction using LIME COVID_ONLY: #Set to _'true'_ if you want explanations to be provided for the predicted logit corresponding to the "COVID-19" class, despite the model's prediction.
-If set to _'false'_, explanations will be provided for the logit corresponding to the predicted class.
+  NUM_SAMPLES: #The number of samples used to fit a linear model when explaining a prediction using LIME COVID_ONLY: #Set to 'true' if you want explanations to be provided for the predicted logit corresponding to the "COVID-19" class, despite the model's prediction.
+If set to 'false', explanations will be provided for the logit corresponding to the predicted class.
 HP_SEARCH:
   METRICS: #List of metrics on validation set to monitor in hyperparameter search.
-Can be any combination of _{'accuracy', 'loss','recall', 'precision', 'auc'}_COMBINATIONS: #Number of random combinations of hyperparameters to try in hyperparameter search
+Can be any combination of {'accuracy', 'loss','recall', 'precision', 'auc'}_COMBINATIONS: #Number of random combinations of hyperparameters to try in hyperparameter search
   REPEATS: #Number of times to repeat training per combination of hyperparameters
   RANGES: #Ranges defining possible values that hyperparameters may take.
 Be sure to check [_train.py_](src/train.py) to ensure that your ranges are defined correctly as real or discrete intervals (see [Random Hyperparameter Search](#random-hyperparameter-search) for an example).